ibuetler/p3s-log-aggregation/Tutorial.md

 So you can create a regex pattern that first searches for the string "User-Agent:" and then for any character until a space occurs.
 But you have to take into account that the word user-agent is not always written uniformly.
 It can appear in the form "User-Agent", "User-agent" and "user-agent", i.e. three variants.
 Also, not every IP address has a user agent, so keep that in mind.

-Again, create a method that returns a dictionary with the IP address as key and the browser as value.
+Again, create a method that returns a dictionary with the IP address as a key and the browser as value.

 ### Find Status Codes with the number of their occurrence